calincru/diploma-thesis/Tasks.md

     failure to validate that particular structure.
     - [ ] The nice part about this is that it is monadic (or applicative) in nature making the recursive validation easy.
+        - [ ] The problem with this is that the validation function which call down the AST has to somehow 'merge' those `Maybe's.
+        - [ ] A better solution is to add an implicit parameter which is that data structure (a semantic validation 'context') which is filled by recursively descending (and validating) the AST.